veekaybee/veekaybee.github.io/_posts/2021-08-05-local-minima-of-suckiness.md

 Code review was still in the nascent stages in those days, and Weinberg  writes, "His value system, when it came to programming, dictated that secretive, possessive programming was bad and that open, shared programming was good.
 Errors that might be found in code he had written - not "his code" for the terminology was not used here - were simply facts to be exposed to investigation with an eye to future improvement, not attacks on his person. "

-Marily found 17 bugs in the 13 lines of code.
+Marilyn found 17 bugs in the 13 lines of code.
 Instead of fuming, Bill's reaction was to go around and tell everyone how crazy this code was, and how hilarious it was that she had found 13 bugs.
 While he was doing that, a few people joined in, for at this point, it was a game, and found a few more bugs.
 A scenario that could have ended with Bill accusing Marilyn of blocking him or of Bill hiding his code because he thought others would think he was a bad developer ended up much better because things were out in the open.

 Good companies leave room for bugs and rough drafts.
 It doesn't mean that work can be sloppy.
 On the contrary, the more people that check a piece of code (up to a certain number n where more code reviews actually start to be detrimental), the more error-proof the code becomes.
 Good teams, instead, leave the developer room for some slack.
 They know it's going to take any developer, regardless of skill level, time to onboard, and that, ultimately, developers are humans with biases and different skill levels of code.